lyz-code/blue-book/docs/roadmap_adjustment.md

 #### Decide the next steps

 - For each of your month and quarter objectives:

   - Decide whether it makes sense to address it this month.
 If not, mark it as inactive
   - Create a clear plan of action for this month on that objective.
     - Reorder the projects as needed
     - Mark as INACTIVE the ones that you don't feel need to be focused on this month.

 - Refine the roadmap of each of the selected areas (change this to the trimestral planning)
 - Define the todo of each device (mobile, tablet, laptop)
 - Select at least one coding project in case you enter in programming mode
 - Clean your mobile browser tabs
-- Tweak your *things to think about list*.
+- Tweak your _things to think about list_.
-- Tweak your *investigations list*.
+- Tweak your _investigations list_.
-- Tweak your *reading list*.
+- Tweak your _reading list_.
 - Tweak your learning list.
+  - Have always something to read in the mobile
-- Tweak your *habit manager system*.
+- Tweak your _habit manager system_.

 ## Dream about the quarter

 Now that we know how to read and react to the signals our inner self sends we are in a better position to align our roadmap with what we understand for a fulfilling life.
 We'll get into the philosophical ground of discovering life's meaning.
 I wanted to say answer the question, but I'm increasingly convinced that there is no answer and that the best we can aim to is to leave our thoughts guide us without any certainty.

 At this level we'll need to increase the level of abstraction, and for that we'll use the next artifacts:

 - [Axis](time_management_abstraction_levels.md#axis): A group of areas that fit together under the same umbrella.
 - [Essential intent]()

+This review could be done throughout one month of thinking, and a week of actually doing it.
+So currently I'm leaving the last day of the month for the month's adjustment, and the previous 6 days to the quarter adjustment.

 ### Quarter review

 The objectives of the quarter review are:

 - Identify the essential intent you want to follow on each [axis](time_management_abstraction_levels.md#axis) of your life.
 - Identify the areas to focus on for the quarter
 - Review the previous quarter tactics

 The objectives are not:

 - To review what you've done or why you didn't get there.

 #### When to do the quarter reviews

 As with [personal integrity review](#personal-integrity-review), it's interesting to do analysis at representative moments.
 It gives it an emotional weight.
 You can for example use the solstices or my personal version of the solstices:

 - Spring analysis (1st of March): For me the spring is the real start of the year, it's when life explodes after the stillness of the winter.
 The sun starts to set later enough so that you have light in the afternoons, the climate gets warmer thus inviting you to be more outside, the nature is blooming new leaves and flowers.
 It is then a moment to build new projects and set the current year on track.

 - Summer analysis (1st of June): I hate heat, so summer is a moment of retreat.
 Everyone temporarily stop their lives, we go on holidays and all social projects slow their pace.
 Even the news have even less interesting things to report.
 It's so hot outside that some of us seek the cold refuge of home or remote holiday places.
 Days are long and people love to hang out till late, so usually you wake up later, thus having less time to actually do stuff.
 Even in the moments when you are alone the heat drains your energy to be productive.
 It is then a moment to relax and gather forces for the next quarter.
-It's also perfect to develop *easy* and *chill* personal projects that have been forgotten in a drawer.
+It's also perfect to develop _easy_ and _chill_ personal projects that have been forgotten in a drawer.
 Lower your expectations and just flow with what your body asks you.

 - Autumn analysis (1st of September): September it's another key moment for many people.
 We have it hardcoded in our life since we were children as it was the start of school.
 People feel energized after the summer holidays and are eager to get back to their lives and stopped projects.
 You're already 6 months into the year, so it's a good moment to review your year plan and decide where you want to put your energy reserves.